The Best Pet-Friendly Couches of 2023 for Every Budget and Style

 Tightly Woven Fabrics

 One great thing about a woven fabric is that it offers dimensionality, making it easier to camouflage stains and hide pet hair.
 Plus, a tightly woven fabric won’t trap hair like loosely woven fabrics (think tweed, wool and chenille).
 And while certain woven fabrics make it easy for pets to snag them with their claws, an ultra-tight weave prevents rips from the occasional scratch.
-Some companies, like Burrow, even test their fabrics against pet scratches to ensure it can stand up to claws as well as stains.
+Some companies, like Burrow, even test their fabrics against pet scratches to ensure they can stand up to claws as well as stains.

 If you want to feel truly seen as a pet parent, look no further than Burrow.
 Their entire Nomad Collection was created to withstand pet scratches and stains.
 And the fabric can even be cleaned with a solution of distilled water and bleach.
 And if that wasn't enough, you can rest easy knowing they only use non-toxic fiber with no chemical additives so it's safe for you and safe for Fluffy.
 Read my full Burrow review here.